bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 - Immersive Interactions
 - Take a Seat

-#### Gameplay: Combat
+### Gameplay: Combat

 Out of all the categories, I think the combat mods took the longest for me to figure out.
 It was difficult in part because "combat" encompasses things like animation, behavior, AI, and mechanics, so it was hard to figure out which mods could be used together.

 Here are some highlights.
 SkySA introduces "attack commitment", which causes you to step into every attack you make.
 TK Dodge allows you to... dodge.
 True Directional Movement introduces several features, including 360 degree movement and enemy tracking.
-Ultimate Combat makes enemies more aggresive and strategic in combat.
+Ultimate Combat makes enemies more aggressive and strategic in combat.
 ZUPA introduces a potion drinking animation, so that you can't spam healing potions during combat.

 All in all, these mods make the combat in Skyrim feel more like The Witcher 3 or Dark Souls.
 These games have a much better third-person combat experience (IMO) because they give you more tools (e.g. dodging and parrying) and require you to play smarter in order to win.
 In fact, if you only play Skyrim in first-person, then most of these mods will not affect you.
 On the other hand, maybe you're playing in first-person because third-person is actually bad, and these mods just might make you switch.